tock/tock/doc/Getting_Started.md

 ## Installing your first application

 A kernel alone isn't much use, as an embedded developer you want to see some LEDs blink.
-Fortunatety, there is an example `blink` app available from the TockOS app repository which `tockloader` can download and install (if you are using a Cortex M4 board that is supported by `tockloader`).
+Fortunately, there is an example `blink` app available from the TockOS app repository which `tockloader` can download and install (if you are using a board that is supported by `tockloader`).

-Unlike the makefile in the board directory, `tockloader` cannot know which board and communication method you want to use, so you have to tell it explicitly, for example:
+For certain boards (e.g. Hail and imix), `tockloader` can read attributes from the board to configure how it communicates with the board.
+For many boards, however, `tockloader` cannot know which board and communication method you want to use, so you have to tell it explicitly.
+For example:

 ```bash
 $ tockloader install --board nrf52dk --jlink blink